A judge's gavel on an open book in a library.

 “C.A.R.
 35(f) does not prohibit parties from citing an unpublished decision in a trial court, and the court of appeals’s policy merely addresses the use of unpublished opinions in briefs filed with, and in arguments presented to the court of appeals.
 Consequently, the trial court did not err when it considered the unpublished decision for whatever persuasive value it may have had.”

-While a trial court cannot treat unpublished cases as binding precedent, an unpublished decision is not invisible.
-Instead, as with decisions from other states, or a law review article, the trial judge has discretion to treat the opinion as persuasive, or to ignore it completely:
+Instead, as with decisions from other states or a law review article, the trial judge has the discretion to treat the opinion as persuasive or to ignore it altogether:

 “That being said, we do not mean to suggest that a trial court must consider such decisions at all.
 We simply acknowledge that unpublished does not mean confidential, and that our unpublished opinions are routinely shared among, for example, certain practice groups and specialty bars.
 As a result, it is not uncommon for trial courts to be asked to consider such an opinion.
 Because C.A.R.
 35(e) does not endow unpublished opinions with precedential weight, however, a trial court remains free to disregard them entirely if it so chooses.”